eranr/spark-storlets/README.md

 ### Configuration keys

 Configuration keys without a default value are mandatory.
+Note that the keys are divided into 3 sets:

+1. Swift credentials

+2. Partitioning configuration

+3. CSV parsing configuration

 Currently, the following CSV "configurables" are not yet supported and appear in the table so that their defaults are known.